opea-project/docs/examples/ChatQnA/deploy/nvidia_final_template.md

-# Single node on-prem deployment with vLLM or TGI on Xeon Scalable processors
+# Single node on-prem deployment with TGI on Nvidia gpu

 This deployment section covers single-node on-prem deployment of the ChatQnA example with OPEA comps to deploy using TGI service.
 There are several